moissanite vs diamond - moissanite engagement ring twisting pave bandmoissanite vs diamond - moissanite engagement ring twisting pave band

 Color

-Today, you can readily find moissanites in the same range of color as white diamonds.
+Today, you can easily find moissanites in the same color range as white diamonds.
 This wasn't always the case.

-"Classic" moissanite has a yellowish or brownish color, often compared to J through M color diamond.
-This range works best with yellow gold or rose gold settings and vintage styles.
+"Classic" moissanite displays a yellowish or brownish hue, often comparable to J through M color diamonds.
+This range works best with yellow gold or rose gold settings and vintage-style jewelry.

 moissanite vs diamond - color